Max-Size/Java_Lab_1/README.md

 # Java_Tasks
-There are will were my home assignment on Java lang
+My Java lang homework will be there